AndersDeath/diary2/000-current.md

 The day was nice.
 Actually it's my last full day living in Yerevan.
 In the future I will be a guest here again.
 Me and Ksusha were working from Cafe today due to termination of home internet.
 However I finished editing a new vide in cafe.
 When I have a normal internet connection I will publish it.
 Probably I will do it tomorrow or in Dortmund.
 Maybe I will do it after arriving to Berlin.
 I don't know yet.
 We will see this.
 Also today we are going to clean the apartment.
 This evening the owner will come and check the place.
 I assume that everything is ok.
 I am exited about moving and a bit scared at the same time.
 I don't think that I am really ready.
 However I have to.
 It's my life and I believe that everything will be better.
 If you read these lines you can thing that I am pathetic.
 I don't think so.
 I am exited.
 I am really waiting for moving.

-# 17 November - Thursday - Yerevan - 413 day of immigration
+# 17 November - Friday - Yerevan - 414 day of immigration